Communication as Voting: Introduction

-We revisit LMB's framework and explore situations where the senders and the receiver have misaligned preferences in certain states to reflect key features of applications.
-In nonbinding shareholder voting, a proposal may generate varying profits for the firm.
-The preferences of shareholders and the manager align if the profits are either very high or very low, but diverge at intermediate levels: The shareholders oppose the proposal, while the manager favors it due to private benefits (e.g., empire-building incentives).
+We revisit LMB's framework by allowing the senders and the receiver to disagree over the preferred policy in some states, a feature that is central to many applications.
+In nonbinding shareholder voting, a proposal such as an acquisition can generate different levels of profitability for the company.
+The shareholders' and manager's preferences align when profitability is either very high or very low, but may diverge at intermediate levels: shareholders oppose the proposal, while the manager favors it because of private benefits, such as empire-building incentives.
 Hence, intermediate profitability constitutes a disagreement state.
-Similarly, in other applications, such as public petitions, polls, and policy advice, a proposed reform may yield a range of outcomes.
-While agreements are achieved for extreme outcomes, conflicts may arise for intermediate ones.
+A similar pattern arises in petitions and protests, where a politician decides whether to implement an environmental reform.
+The reform imposes a known current cost while generating uncertain future benefits.
+Because of the possibility of political turnover, i.e., the risk of losing office in the future, the politician discounts future benefits more heavily than citizens do \citep[see, e.g.,][]{harstad2020technology}.
+As a result, preferences align when future benefits are either very high or very low, but conflict can arise at intermediate levels.

-Specifically, we introduce disagreement states—in which the receiver prefers the proposal while the senders do not—into LMB's framework, and allow for two distinct conflicts of interest: (\romannumeral 1) one arises from different payoff magnitudes in the agreement states in which the preferences align, and (\romannumeral 2) the other originates from the disagreement states in which the preferences are misaligned. \cref{tab:2} provides an example based on \cref{tab:1}.
-The middle state is a disagreement state.
-The first type of conflict is captured by $t$, while the second type is captured by the probability assigned to the middle state.
+Specifically, we introduce disagreement states into LMB's framework: states in which the receiver prefers the proposal while the senders prefer the status quo.
+Our setting features two distinct conflicts of interest: one arising from different payoff magnitudes in agreement states, and the other arising from disagreement states. \cref{tab:2} provides an example that extends \cref{tab:1}.
+The medium state is a disagreement state, whereas the low and high states are agreement states.
+The parameter $u$ captures the first type of conflict, whereas the probability assigned to the medium state captures the second.

-We show that introducing disagreement states qualitatively changes the set of equilibria.
-Specifically, when the number of senders grows large, in every equilibrium, each sender’s message conveys almost no information to the receiver.
-Note that a sender’s message matters only when it is pivotal (when it alters the receiver's choice).
-Hence, each sender infers the state conditional on being pivotal.
-As can be shown, when the number of senders grows large, if their messages are informative, the inference from being pivotal overwhelms each sender's private signal, causing each sender to ignore his signal.\footnote{In the example of \cref{tab:2} with a large number of senders, if their messages are informative, each sender realizes that the state must be either middle or low conditional on being pivotal, and hence always rejects the proposal.}